pheymann/artie/README.md

 ```

 ### Read REST responses
-Now that we have described config and providers we still need the Json mapping.
-This is done by creating an instance of `Read` for your response type:
+You need to tell **artie** how to read the json response sent by your service.
+To do so you have to create an instance of `Read` for that type:

 ```Scala
 // manually for every type